Iasa-Global/btabok/pages/engagement_model/business_capabilities.md

 1. Goldratt, Eliyahu M. and Jeff Cox, The Goal: A Process of Ongoing Improvement, North River Press, Great Barrington, MA: 1984.

-2. Ulrich Homann, “A Business-Oriented Foundation for Service Orientation”, Feb.
-2006, [http://bit.ly/2faqT67](http://bit.ly/2faqT67){:target="_blank"}.

-3. Whitmire, Scott A. “It’s Time to Kill the Heat Map”, March 19, 2019, accessed August 10, 2020, [https://scottwhitmire.wordpress.com/2019/03/19/its-time-to-kill-the-heat-map/](https://scottwhitmire.wordpress.com/2019/03/19/its-time-to-kill-the-heat-map/){:target="_blank"}
+2. Whitmire, Scott A. “It’s Time to Kill the Heat Map”, March 19, 2019, accessed August 10, 2020, [https://scottwhitmire.wordpress.com/2019/03/19/its-time-to-kill-the-heat-map/](https://scottwhitmire.wordpress.com/2019/03/19/its-time-to-kill-the-heat-map/){:target="_blank"}

-4. APQC's [Process Classification Framework® (PCF) ] [https://www.apqc.org/process-performance-management/process-frameworks](https://www.apqc.org/process-performance-management/process-frameworks){:target="_blank"} is a taxonomy of business processes that allows organizations to      objectively track and compare their performance internally and externally with organizations from any industry.
+3. APQC's [Process Classification Framework® (PCF) ] [https://www.apqc.org/process-performance-management/process-frameworks](https://www.apqc.org/process-performance-management/process-frameworks){:target="_blank"} is a taxonomy of business processes that allows organizations to      objectively track and compare their performance internally and externally with organizations from any industry.
 It also forms the basis for a variety of projects related to business processes [https://www.apqc.org/resource-library/resource-listing/apqc-process-classification-framework-pcf-cross-industry-excel-7](https://www.apqc.org/resource-library/resource-listing/apqc-process-classification-framework-pcf-cross-industry-excel-7){:target="_blank"}.

-5. Perry, Stott, and Smallwood, Real-Time Strategy: Improvising Team-Based Planning for a Fast-Changing World, New York, NY: Wiley, 1993.
+4. Perry, Stott, and Smallwood, Real-Time Strategy: Improvising Team-Based Planning for a Fast-Changing World, New York, NY: Wiley, 1993.

 ![image001](media/by-nc.png)